rustshop/flakebox/docs/building-new-project.md

 project dependencies changed, which improves the caching by a lot.

-The result of this whole call to `craneMultiBuild` is binded in `outputs` name and conceptually contains a matrix of all supported cargo build profiles and supported toolchains:
+The result of this whole call to `craneMultiBuild` is bound in `outputs` name and conceptually contains a matrix of all supported cargo build profiles and supported toolchains: